-Speak to Mr Bruce, Mrs Kane, Mr Ahmed or Mr Clark or your Beliefs and Values teacher.
+Speak to Mrs Kane, Mr Bruce or Mr Clark.

 RS provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, issues of right and wrong, and what it means to be human.
 It develops students' knowledge and understanding of Christianity and Buddhism in relation to the topics we study.
-The course also explores non-religious beliefs, such as atheism and humanism.
+The course also explores nonreligious beliefs, such as atheism and humanism.